kindlyops/havengrc/worker/readme.txt

 *filename*: SecurityCultureSurveyPresentation.pptx
 *Description*: This presentation is compatible with PowerPoint and Keynote.
 It contains your survey results graph as well some explainations of each quadrant.

-## Source files
+### Source files

-Also included are the your survey response data and the source code for the graph.
+Also included: your survey response data and the source code for the graph.

 - `docker-compose.yml`
 - `presentation.Rmd`